Mattel is making an Amazon Echo that understands your kids, too

 - Automatically recognize when a baby wakes up, and sooth them to sleep with a lullaby, white noise, a favorite song, or a night light

-- Log wet diapers and feedings via voice commands or a smartphone app
+- Log wet diapers and feedings via voice commands or a phone app

 - Answer questions until your child falls asleep